dojot/backstage/readme.md

 ## Keycloak

-Keycloak implements the OAuth 2.0 and OpenID Connect processes, has its own customizable login screen and a tenant in the dojot is equivalent to a `realm` in Keycloak.
+Keycloak implements the OAuth 2.0 and OpenID Connect protocols, has its own customizable login screen and a tenant in the dojot is equivalent to a `realm` in Keycloak.

 The Backstage will use the Keycloak to execute the  [Proof Key for Code Exchange flow, PKCE](https://oauth.net/2/pkce/),  is an extension to the [Authorization Code flow](https://oauth.net/2/grant-types/authorization-code/).
 In order to obtain greater security, the proposal is that the Access Token and the Refresh Token are accessible only in Backstage and kept in Redis.
 Another important point is that to identify the session between the browser and the backstage, an HttpOnly cookie will be used, and in that cookie there will be a session identification.
 It is recommended that this cookie only accepts HTTPS connections.